epogrebnyak/mlmw/README.md

 # machine-learning-my-way

+Machine Learning My Way (MLMY) is a list of topics and selected links aimed at a technically curious, but non-expert reader.
-Machine Learning My Way (MLMY): a topic list for probability, statistics, econometrics, machine learning, neural nets, productisation, business and social value of the above.
-Aimed at technically curious, but non-expert reader.
+Topics include probability, statistics, econometrics, machine learning, neural nets, productisation, business and social value of the above.

-Link to complete document: https://t.ly/RcA2Q.
+Link to complete document: <https://t.ly/RcA2Q>.

 Curious what's inside?
 See a sample from earlier edition is below.
 A link above is newer and has more information.